UWrc/UWrc.github.io/blog/2024-09-10-maintenance.md

 ### August 2024 Training Videos

-In case you missed it, we recorded the August 2024 Wednesday training sessions and posted them on the UW-IT YouTube channel under the playlist, "Hyak Training."
+In case you missed it, we recorded the August 2024 Wednesday training sessions and posted them on the UWIT YouTube channel under the playlist, "Hyak Training."
 Here are the links:

 * [<ins>**Hyak: R and Rstudio (August 28, 2024) recording.**</ins>](https://youtu.be/rcorOJV93tY)